-Morey pivoted.
-Resilience is his calling card.
+But what I like about Morey is that resilience is his calling card.
 He doesn’t brood over failure, or perhaps he doesn’t attach himself personally to what he does wrong.
-Bring in D’Antoni.
-Save him from his failed shadows of New York and Los Angeles.
+He rescued Mike D’Antoni’s legacy, saved him from his failed shadows of New York and Los Angeles.
 Like nerdish seniors at the back table of the prom writing on paper napkins, here was the strategy.
 Sign Eric Gordon and Ryan Anderson, turn James Harden into a point guard so he can stop his death march of a dribble.
-At the deadline add another shooter in Lou Williams.
-It may not be the Warriors but on offense they are a 1A.
-Or so Morey wanted to believe.
+Bring in defense with P.J.
+Tucker.
+Develop Clint Capela.
+Add an unemployed Gerald Green who can’t defend a paper bag but can shoot the lights out the gym until the last two minutes when the pressure is on.
+It may not be the Warriors but on offense they are 1A.

 The Rockets pathetic defense aside, the NBA needs Daryl Morey.
 He is polarizing.
 Either you believe in analytics or you don’t.
 Either you think the 3-point shot is a gift from God or you don’t.
 Either you believe in data sets or you believe in the eye test.
 The credibility problem with Morey’s attachment to his mathematics is that Houston has never won anything with him in charge.
 They have lost in the first round of the playoffs four times.
 They have missed the playoffs three times.
 Their one Western Conference Finals appearance was as much about the Clippers choking than the Rockets dominating and in the WCF they were meek and no match for the eventual champion Warriors.

 D’Antoni was never going to be a defensive gatekeeper.
 Morey accepted that.
 But what he could do with the offense, with the numbers Morey believed in, was craft a special season.
 Same with Chris Paul.
 He is the best point guard of his generation.
 He is a leader.
 But he scatters bodies.
 He fatigues teammates with his perfectionism and need to point out wrongs.
-Great in Chris Paul’s case means never leading his team to the WCF so how great is he really?
-Particularly when he had Blake Griffin.
-Particularly when he choked a series away up 3-1 and the Rockets added to his playoff swoon.
+Everyone is still in a honeymoon phase in Houston but wait until the pressure is really on in May.

 photo via llananba